Priority eye diseases

 Trachoma is one of the oldest infectious diseases known to mankind.
 It is caused by Chlamydia trachomatis – a microorganism which spreads through contact with eye discharge from the infected person (on towels, handkerchiefs, fingers, etc.) and through transmission by eye-seeking flies.
 After years of repeated infection, the inside of the eyelid may be scarred so severely that the eyelid turns inward and the lashes rub on the eyeball, scarring the cornea (the front of the eye).
 If untreated, this condition leads to the formation of irreversible corneal opacities and blindness.

-Since May 2011, the WHO Global Health Observatory provide online access to the national data on trachoma prevalence and relevant maps.
+Since May 2011, the WHO Global Health Observatory provides online access to the national data on trachoma prevalence and relevant maps.

 - Weekly Epidemiological Record 2013

 - Weekly Epidemiological Record 2012